Unleash/unleash/website/docs/quickstart.md

 ### Unleash Demo Instance {#unleash-demo-instance}

-For testing purposes we have set up a demo instance that you can use in order to test out different use-cases before setting up your own instance.
+For testing purposes, we have set up a demo instance that you can use to test out different use cases before setting up your own instance.
 You can find the demo instance here: https://app.unleash-hosted.com/demo/

 NOTE: This is a demo instance set up with the Enterprise version.
 [More information on our different versions](https://www.getunleash.io/pricing).